-Chief of Party, Ukraine
+David Ennis, Chief of Party, Indonesia

-Ennis has worked with IFES as a legal consultant in Afghanistan, Timor Leste and Iraq.
+Ennis has also worked with IFES as a legal consultant in Afghanistan, Timor Leste and Iraq.
 In Afghanistan, he designed and led a process of public consultation on the future of the electoral system.
 Prior to that, he headed the Legal Department of the Joint Electoral Management Body Secretariat during the 2005 Afghanistan National Assembly and Provincial Council Elections.